Giovani dos Santos: Tottenham Hotspur

 On 18 June 2008, Dos Santos passed a medical and agreed terms to complete his move to Tottenham from Barcelona.
 Barcelona reported that the transfer fee was €6 million with an additional €5 million payable depending on appearances for Tottenham.

-Dos Santos was on target twice as Tottenham beat local Spanish side UD Tavernes in 8–0 on their 2008–09 pre-season tour.
+Dos Santos was on target twice as Tottenham beat local Spanish side Tavernes in 8–0 on their 2008–09 pre-season tour.
 He also played in Spurs' other pre-season games including the 5–1 wins over Leyton Orient and Norwich City.
 He also scored the second goal in the 3–0 win over Borussia Dortmund to help Spurs to make it two wins out of two and take home the Feyenoord Jubileum Tournament trophy.
 He scored his first competitive goal for Spurs in the UEFA Cup on 26 February 2009 against Shakhtar Donetsk.
 After 12 first team appearances, he was sent on loan to Ipswich Town for the remainder of the season.

 Dos Santos returned to Tottenham at the start of the 2009–10 season and his first game of the season came against Doncaster Rovers in the League Cup, in which he provided an assist.
 He was substituted off, however, due to an ankle injury early on in a League Cup game against Preston North End and managed to make only a substitute appearance in a 1–0 loss to Wolverhampton Wanderers.

 Dos Santos' commitment was questioned by then Tottenham boss Harry Redknapp, who warned him to stay away from nightclubs and revealed that he was often late for training on Mondays.

 Dos Santos scored and had an assist in Tottenham's UEFA Europa League group match against Shamrock Rovers on 29 September 2011 at White Hart Lane.
 On 7 January 2012, he scored a goal and completed an assist for a 3–0 win against Cheltenham Town in the third round of the FA Cup.